Black holes in Einstein-Maxwell Theory: Introduction

 \section{Introduction}

-A fundamental question of mathematical relativity is which initial values evolve to singularities of some kind, in particular to black holes.
+\V A fundamental question of mathematical relativity is which initial values evolve to singularities of some kind, in particular to black holes.
 There is a standard definition of 'black hole' for asymptotically flat spacetimes, generalized in \cite{oM} to arbitrary spacetimes.
 According to that latter definition, a point in $(M,g)$ is called {\em black} iff there is no future timelike curve of infinite length starting at $p$, and the {\em black hole ${\rm BH} (M,g)$ of $(M,g)$} is the subset of all black points.
 Of course, ${\rm BH} (M,g)$ can be empty.
 In the one-ended asymptotically flat case, this notion coincides with the definition $ {\rm BH}_M := M \setminus I^-(\mathcal{J}_{{\rm max}}^+)$ where future null infinity $\mathcal{J}^+_{{\rm max}}$ is not an additional datum as usual but simply the set of {\em all} ideal end points of null geodesics of infinite affine parameter, see Section \ref{Hoop}.
 Moreover, this notion of 'black hole' is exactly the one appearing implicitly in the conclusion of Hawking's singularity theorem, as explained below.
+The primary application we will have in mind is Einstein-Maxwell theory.
+Maxwell theory is considered to be a relatively fundamental theory (one building block of the Standard Model), which can be assumed to leave its domain of validity at a much larger energy scale than effective models like dust or other fluid equations.
+This is of some importance as due to the definition of blackness we must have the ambition to include the high-energetic interior of the black hole in our model.
+Moreover, Einstein theory (gravity) and Maxwell theory (electromagnetism) are {\em the only} long-range fundamental interactions that are well-tested as classical field theories, and their canonical coupling, Einstein-Maxwell theory --- considered in greater detail in Section \ref{Compactifications} --- has also been shown to be relevant as a classical field theory, e.g. in modelling the early, radiation-dominated, universe.
+The reasons above explain why it is considered an important issue to understand the space of solutions of Einstein-Maxwell theory, e.g. their timelike completeness.